 3. Job security: In order for employees to give their 100% the employer should give them an atmosphere conducive for performance.
 They should not be under a constant threat of losing their job, if they fall short of their targets.
 They need a steady income to support their families; otherwise it may have a negative impact on their performance at work.
 This becomes even more important in the current situation the Covid-19 pandemic.

 4. Personal life: For entrepreneurs, work is life.
 However, it may or may not be the case with the employees; they think of their family and friends above work.
 Balancing a career and life beyond office is a complex task.

-5. Attention: Just by providing employees the control of what they starve for does not mean they don’t want your valuable guidance.
-Checking them out every now & then would not hurt your schedule much.
+5. Attention: Just by providing employees the control of what they strive for does not mean they don’t want your valuable guidance.
+Interacting with them every now & then would not hurt your schedule much.
 Ask them how things are going and find out what’s going on the work front.
 Attention is human dimension of supervising.
 Traditional annual reviews usually don’t work.
 There is no way to improve something you get to know once a year.

 Just like preventive maintenance keeps the machines running properly and prevents work being halted & saves repair costs.
-The same way interacting with employees every now & then would not only go a long way in preventing errors but would also keep the employees aware of where they stand.
+The same way interacting with employees every now & then would not only go a long way in preventing errors but would also keep the employees motivated and in sync to their work.

 7. Recognition: The definition of recognition may vary from person to person.
 For some it could be money, for some it could be the profile and for some it could be just a pat on the shoulder & for some others it could be being heard & given a chance to voice their concerns.
 Being recognized not just gives a sense of belonging but also makes employees more passionate about their work.